How to Report Medical Grade Brace Robocalls & Get Compensation

 How to Block Medical Grade Brace Robocalls on Your Smartphone

 All new iOS and Android smartphones come with number blocking features.
-Keep in mind that blocking a spammer’s number can be effective only if you are dealing with a legal telemarketer.
+Keep in mind that blocking a spammer’s number can be effective only if you are dealing with a telemarketer.
 You will not achieve much by blocking a scam caller’s number as they tend to change their numbers frequently.

 iOS Number Blocking Features